Esther Ijewere

-Esther Ijewere (formerly Esther Kalejaiye) is a Nigerian advocate, author, women and girl child's rights activist and a columnist for The Guardian.
-She is a key member of Walk Against Rape (W.A.R), an advocacy initiative created to assist rape victims and seek justice.
+Esther Ijewere is a Canadian-based media and communications specialist, author, and advocate for women’s and children's rights.
+She is a columnist for The Guardian and the CEO of Women of Rubies, an organization dedicated to empowering and celebrating women from diverse backgrounds.

+Biography

 Education

-Ijewere is a graduate of Sociology from Olabisi Onabanjo University, Ago Iwoye, Ogun State, Nigeria.
+Ijewere is a graduate of sociology from Olabisi Onabanjo University, Ago Iwoye, Ogun State, Nigeria.

 Career

 Ijewere is the founder of Rubies Ink Initiative for Women and Children, an umbrella organization which covers several women and girl child-related projects including Walk Against Rape, Women of Rubies, Project Capable, Rubies Ink Media and the College Acquaintance Rape Education Workshop.
 At the start of her career with Rubies Ink, she had to self fund all projects.

+Since 2011, Ijewere has been organizing the Walk Against Rape campaign, which attracted top celebrities like Kate Henshaw, Ali Baba, Toni Payne, DJ Jimmy Jatt and others.
+She is a key member of Walk Against Rape (W.A.R), an advocacy initiative created to assist rape victims and seek justice, which has been endorsed by the Lagos State Ministry Of Women Affairs and Poverty Alleviation.
+This campaign led her to organize rape sensitization workshops in secondary schools across Nigeria, tagged College Acquaintance Rape Education (C.A.R.E), in partnership with the Lagos State Ministry of Justice and the Domestic and Sexual Violence Response Team (DSVRT).

 In 2013, her activism against rape led her to write the book Breaking the Silence, a book that informs about rape and its scourge.
 She runs a community for men called Men Who Inspire to celebrate the bravery in men.